 Differential graded Lie algebras are algebras over the differential graded operad $\opLie$.
-In this section, we define a generalization of this operad whose algebras contain hemistrict Lie 2- and Lie 3-algebras, as defined in~\cite{Roytenberg:0712.3461} and~\cite{Dehling:1710.11104}.
-Besides a differential, Lie 2-algebras contain a binary operator of degree~$0$ and an alternator, i.e.~a binary operator of degree~$-1$.
-In the case of Lie 3-algebras, we also obtain a higher alternator of degree~$-2$.
-It is thus natural to allow for higher alternators of arbitrary degree, and to minimally extend the algebraic relations known from Lie 2- and Lie 3-algebras in such a way that they are compatible with the differential.
-This leads to the following operad. \begin{definition} The operad $\ophLie$ is a differential graded operad endowed with binary operations $\eps_2^i$ of degree~$i$ for each $i\in \IN=\{0,1,\ldots\}$ that satisfy the following relations:
+In this section, we define a generalization of this operad whose algebras generalize the hemistrict Lie 2-algebras defined in~\cite{Roytenberg:0712.3461}, see also~\cite{Baez:2008bu}. \begin{definition} The \uline{operad $\ophLie_2$} is a differential graded operad endowed with binary operations $\eps_2^i$ of degree~$-i$ for each $i\in \{0,1\}$ that satisfy the following relations: